Lerold/CTF_SF25_LEDs/README.md

    - Ensure transmission times are in chronological order

 5. For LED count issues:
-   - Verify that the `SATELLITE_COUNT` in `led_controller.py` matches your actual number of LEDs
+   - Verify that `SATELLITE_COUNT` and `LEDS_PER_SATELLITE` in `led_controller.py` match your actual setup
-   - Ensure all LED indices in webhook calls are within the valid range (0 to SATELLITE_COUNT-1)
+   - Ensure all satellite indices in webhook calls are within the valid range (0 to SATELLITE_COUNT-1)
+   - Check that the total LED count matches your physical LED strip length